How to Travel Responsibly in Costa del Sol

 The main purpose of using these is to reduce the CO2 emissions.

-If driving a car, follow the driving rules and signs
+2. If driving a car, follow the driving rules and signs

-Leave your car at the entrance of villages and outside city centres
+3. Leave your car at the entrance of villages and outside city centres

-The town hall has done a magnificent job closing roads, which only residents or authorised vehicles can access, in Malaga city centre.
+The town hall has done a magnificent job of closing roads in Malaga city centre, allowing only residents or authorised vehicles access.
 As a result, the levels of CO2 emissions have decreased.

-This also minimises the noise and damage of roads.
+This also minimises road noise and damage.

-Use water wisely
+4. Use water wisely

-Unfortunately, the Costa del Sol, and Southern Spain in general, suffer from drought.
+Unfortunately, the Costa del Sol and Southern Spain in general suffer from drought.
 It barely rains, and when it does, it isn’t enough to refill our reservoirs and water supplies.

-It’s as simple as things such as closing the tap while brushing your teeth and opting for a shower instead of having a bath.
+As a responsible traveller, you can do small actions to prevent wasting water during your holiday.
+It’s as simple as closing the tap while brushing your teeth and opting for a shower instead of a bath.

-Reduce noise
+5. Reduce noise

 Also, be respectful when wandering the streets.
 Hen and stag dos can be common in Malaga, especially during the peak season, so if you’re part of one, please be conscious that people live and work in these buildings and don’t want to be disturbed by a loud crowd.

-Eat seasonal and local products
+6. Eat seasonal and local products

 I must admit I am a big foodie and love Andalusian cuisine; I’ve grown up eating these dishes, after all.